jscs-dev/jscs-jsdoc/README.md

 ### checkParamNames

-Ensures param names in jsdoc and in function declaration are equal
+Checks param names in jsdoc and in function declaration are equal

 Type: `Boolean`